OmniDocLayout: Towards Diverse Document Layout Generation via Coarse-to-Fine LLM Learning: OmniDocLayout-1M Dataset

 \subsection{Dataset Construction}

-To address the limitations outlined in Section~\ref{sec:dataset:motivation}, we present OmniLayout-1M, the first million-scale document layout dataset, featuring diverse common document types, up-to-date data collected from multiple databases and websites, and a fully automated annotation and filtering pipeline.
+To address the limitations outlined in Section~\ref{sec:dataset:motivation}, we present OmniDocLayout-1M, the first million-scale layout dataset tailored for document domains, featuring diverse and complicated document types, up-to-date data, and a fully automated annotation pipeline.

-\textbf{Preprocessing.} To ensure the diversity of OmniLayout-1M, we collect documents from massive sources on the Internet.
-During the preprocessing stage, we use format standardization techniques to handle different document formats including PDF, DocX, Markdown, etc. Meanwhile, methods such as deduplication and document quality analysis are employed to filter out noisy documents and ensure the high quality of OmniLayout-1M.
-Finally, we collect data from 36 sources in total, including Academic Databases (13 sources), Publishers (7 sources), and Document-sharing Platforms (16 sources), covering various fields, such as academia, education, news, economics and etc.
+\textbf{Preprocessing.} To ensure both diversity and timeliness, we collect documents for OmniDocLayout-1M from massive sources on the Internet.
+During the preprocessing stage, we use format standardization techniques to handle different document formats including PDF, Markdown, etc. Meanwhile, procedures such as deduplication and quality analysis are applied to filter out noisy pages and ensure high quality.
+Finally, we collect data from 36 public and copyright-clean sources in total, including Academic Databases (13 sources), Publishers (7 sources), and Document-sharing Platforms (16 sources), covering various fields, such as academia, education, news, economics and etc.

-\textbf{Annotation.} To accurately convert the document image into a corresponding element sequence, we employ MinerU~\citep{wang2024mineruopensourcesolutionprecise}, a powerful open-source toolkit, to automatically annotate the samples.
-Furthermore, MinerU outputs the element sequence more aligned with the natural reading order, a property essential for reliable and coherent layout generation.
+\textbf{Annotation.} To accurately convert document pages into corresponding element sequences, we employ MinerU~\citep{wang2024mineruopensourcesolutionprecise}, a powerful open-source toolkit, to automatically annotate the samples.
+Furthermore, MinerU outputs the element sequence more aligned with the natural reading order, a property essential for reliable and coherent layout generation, which is not considered and provided by any other existing datasets.
+Notably, for newspapers whose layouts are too complicated to be directly processed by MinerU, we manually annotate 1,000 in-domain newspaper layouts and fine-tune a DocLayout-YOLO~\citep{zhao2024doclayout} to produce better performance, especially in capturing dense and irregular layouts.

-In particular, for newspapers whose layouts are quite complicated and that MinerU cannot handle well, we manually annotate 1,000 in-domain newspaper pages and fine-tune a DocLayout-YOLO~\citep{zhao2024doclayout} to produce better performance, especially in capturing dense and irregular layouts.
+\textbf{Quality Assessment.} To validate the reliability of model-generated bounding-box annotations, we conduct a blind human study on 1,200 OmniDocLayout-1M pages, comparing manually labeled layouts with model outputs.
+Annotators report over $\geq 92\%$ similar perceived quality between the two.
+Please refer to Appendix for more details.